 Providers may request a formulary exception for a Part D drug not included on Verda Healthcare's formulary or may request coverage for one at a lower formulary tier.
 Providers may also request access to a formulary drug without being subject to applicable formulary utilization management criteria (e.g., step therapy, prior authorization, quantity limit).
-Exceptions may be granted if the provider submits a supporting statement indicating that a non-formulary coverage options would be less effective and/or may not be tolerated by the member.
+Exceptions may be granted if the provider submits a supporting statement indicating that a non-formulary, restricted, or higher tier drug is necessary for treating a member's condition and other formulary coverage options would be less effective and/or may not be tolerated by the member.